benfielding74/apprentice-portfolio/content/posts/miscellaneous.md

 * Looked at Go docs and then UCCLI cli.
 Familiarized myself with the codebase and then decided to pick off an easy first issue.
 The issue required a link to the release page to be provided when the upgrade command is run.
 This was found in the update.go file and only required a `fmt.Printf` statement.
 Submitted merge request and talked through the CI/CD pipeline for the project with product owner.

-* Prepare and deliver a presentation to non technical audience about DevOps and the infrastructure that Team Hack provision

 * Peer reviewed HACK-3095 for Barrington.
 Remove transit_subnet_route_legacy_common_stage once team have migrated from BB Macs

 ```